-

 What does "low smoke" mean in LSZH?

-Is LSZH automatically "flame-retardant"?
+Is LSZH automatically flame-retardant?

-MAG GmbH: LSZH power cables for projects, rollouts and series
+LSZH power cables for projects, rollouts and series